 She was also the Global Economy Director of Global Exchange, where she did similar work around the proposed Free Trade Area of the Americas.
 She has written numerous articles and makes regular media appearances in English and Spanish on these issues, and has appeared on CNN en Español, Voice of America, CNN International, and the O'Reilly Factor, among other news outlets.
 She graduated cum laude in Psychology and Women's Studies from the University of California at San Diego, and holds a Masters in International Policy and Planning from the George Washington University.

 Alexander Main is the Senior Associate for International Policy at the Center for Economic and Policy Research.
 In his work at CEPR, Alexander focuses on U.S. foreign policy toward Latin America and the Caribbean and regularly engages with U.S. policy makers and civil society groups.
-He is regularly interviewed by international media such as CNN en español, Al Jazeera English and the Canadian Broadcasting Corporation, and his analyses on U.S. policy in the Americas have been published in a variety of media outlets such as Foreign Policy, NACLA and the Monde diplomatique.
+He is regularly interviewed by international media such as CNN en español, Al Jazeera English and the Canadian Broadcasting Corporation, and his analyses on U.S. policy in the Americas have been published in a variety of media outlets such as the New York Times, Los Angeles Times, Foreign Policy, NACLA and the Monde diplomatique.
 Prior to CEPR, Alexander spent more than six years in Latin America working as an international relations analyst.
 He has a degree in history and political science from the Sorbonne University in Paris, France.